VB Decompiler News

 - New parsing algorithms for arguments of the __vbaVarLateMemSt and

-- Tracer for P-Code compiled programs is highly improved:
+- The Tracer for P-Code compiled programs has seen significant improvements

-showing variables and list of a previously decompiled
+including showing variables and a list of previously

-- Translations supported for Native Code and P-Code Tracers
+- Translations are now supported in Native Code and P-Code Tracers

-If translation is already available for your language in a "lang"
+if translations exist for your language within a "lang"

 subfolder of the VB Decompiler installation folder (Tracing features)

-- Native Code Tracer window size is increased and supports
+- The Native Code Tracer window size has been increased and supports

-- Replace Courier New font to Liberation Mono for a decompiled code
+- Courier New font is replaced with Liberation Mono when

-- Use less time and memory to find APIs
+- Less time and memory are used to find APIs

 - BugFix: Opening binary files in VB Decompiler via command line

-- BugFix: Show correct virtual address of the API
+- BugFix: Showing the correct virtual address of the API

 - BugFix: Resizing Find Method References (Find Next)